ulnic/weatherSensor/README.md

     sudo git clone https://github.com/ulnic/weatherSensor.git

-Install weatherSensor dependencies (this includes [RPI.GPIO](https://pypi.python.org/pypi/RPi.GPIO) and [MQTT PAHO](https://eclipse.org/paho/))
+Install weatherSensor dependencies (this includes [RPI.GPIO](https://pypi.python.org/pypi/RPi.GPIO) and [MQTT PAHO](https://github.com/eclipse/paho.mqtt.python))

     pip install -r requirements.txt

 Create the settings file `/home/pi/weatherSensor/config/configuration.ini`.
 This file specifies what sensor pin to monitor, what messages you want, and what services to send the message to.

-* If you want PushBullet notifications, create a PushBullet Access Token key here:  https://www.pushbullet.com/#settings/account
-* If you want Twitter notifications, create Twitter API keys here (Steps 1-4): http://nodotcom.org/python-twitter-tutorial.html
+Configure as per below:
+* If first time, make a copy of `configuration.ini.sample` and call it `configuration.ini`.
+This file name is important
+* Configure the sections and key-values accordingly.

 Edit `/etc/rc.local` to make the program run when the device boots up.